Caché (film): Release

 By fall 2002, Mars Distribution had signed on as the French distributor.
-The film premiered at the Cannes Film Festival in May 2005, where distributors purchased release rights, including Sony Pictures Classics for the United States.
+The film premiered at the Cannes Film Festival in May 2005, where distributors purchased distribution rights, including Sony Pictures Classics for the United States, English-speaking Canada and Mexico.
 It subsequently screened at the 2005 Toronto International Film Festival, the Telluride Film Festival and the New York Film Festival.

 In France, Caché opened on 5 October 2005.
 Its poster featured a blood spray alluding to the suicide scene.
 It opened in New York City and Los Angeles on 23 December 2005, and in the United Kingdom on 27 January 2006, distributed by Artificial Eye.
 To market the film, Artificial Eye designed a trailer with no music and heavy dialogue with subtitles, emphasising a complicated plot.
 By the end of January, Sony expanded the release to Chicago, Boston, San Francisco, Montreal, and other cities.
 The UK Film Council also approved Caché, under the title Hidden, for screenings in multiplexes, based on an assessment it could have commercial appeal.

 It was released on DVD in Region 1 in June 2006, along with Yves Montmayeur's documentary Hidden Side.
 That month, Artificial Eye also published a single-disc Region 2 DVD, later including it in its The Essential Michael Haneke DVD boxset in October 2009.

 Reception

 Box office

-By the beginning of November, Films du Losange found the film was performing "strongly" in France.
+By the beginning of November, Les Films du Losange found the film was performing "strongly" in France.
 In the United States and Canada, Sony moved it from 10 to 22 screens by 25 January 2006 to gross $718,406.
 It opened in the United Kingdom making £169,000 in its first weekend, reaching £1 million by 24 March 2006.

 The film finished its run grossing $3.6 million in the U.S. and £1.1 million in the U.K., more than any previous Haneke film in either country.
 It grossed US$16,197,824 worldwide.
-Peter Cowie and Pascal Edelmann summarised Caché's box office performance as having "considerable success".
+Peter Cowie and Pascal Edelmann summarised Caché's box-office performance as having "considerable success".